 The Northwest Commission on Colleges and Universities was founded in 1917 as a voluntary, nongovernmental organization for the improvement of educational institutions.

 Originally known as the Northwest Association of Schools and Colleges Commission on Colleges and Universities, the Commission on Colleges and Universities separated from the Association of Secondary Schools in 2002.
 On May 7, 2003, the Commission was renamed the Northwest Commission on Colleges and Universities.

 Since 1952, the U.S. Department of Education has listed the Northwest Commission on Colleges and Universities and its predecessors as a nationally recognized accrediting agency for institutions offering programs at the postsecondary level of at least one academic year in length.
 The Commission was re-recognized by USDE and CHEA in 2018 and 2019, respectively.

 The goal of accreditation is to ensure that education provided by institutions of higher education meets acceptable levels of quality.
 Accrediting agencies develop evaluation criteria and conduct peer evaluations to assess whether the criteria are met.
 Institutions that meet an agency’s criteria are then accredited.

 While accreditation criteria and procedures of accrediting agencies differ across the United States, the principles underlying eligibility and levels of expectation are similar in their intent, which is to ensure:

 Specifically, accreditation is focused on:

-When granted, accreditation by the Northwest Commission on Colleges and Universities is not limited or partial.
+When granted, accreditation is not limited or partial.
 It applies to the entire institution in operation at the time of the most recent comprehensive evaluation.
-It indicates that the institution as a whole is substantially achieving its mission and that it meets the Commission’s expectations for compliance with the accreditation criteria.
+It indicates that the institution as a whole is substantially achieving its mission and that it meets the Northwest Commission on Colleges and Universities’ expectations for compliance with the accreditation criteria.